 - More information can be found here.

-Things to Consider when Buying hemp Protein
+Things to Consider when Buying Hemp Protein

 It can be confusing on what hemp protein to buy just by browsing online.
 Here are the general guidelines to consider when making your purchase.

 - Protein Amount – The protein amount offered per serving is different per product.
 The protein amount can vary from 11g to 20g per serving.
 There seem to be two trends.
-If it is a Protein + Fibre product, the portion of protein is less a portion of fibre increases.
+If it is a Protein + Fibre product, the portion of protein is less a portion of fiber increases.

 - Reviews – Even the hemp protein market is getting flooded with various brands claiming they offer the best quality or value.
 It’s quite difficult for a customer to compare the different products to see which one provides the highest amount of protein or the lowest price.
-To help with your purchase, read an unbiased review that analyses the quality, price, flavour and overall value of hemp protein powders.
+To help with your purchase, read an unbiased review that analyses the quality, price, flavor and overall value of hemp protein powders.

-Benefits of consuming hemp Protein
+Benefits of consuming Hemp Protein

 Consider these 15 incredible benefits of hemp protein

 Consuming hemp protein is a simple yet highly effective way to supply the body with a nutritious boost.
 Hemp contains the globular proteins – edestin and albumin which make up the fluid in a portion of the blood plasma.
 Hence hemp protein is essential to support a healthy immune system.
 Hemp protein powder is great for boosting the immune system.
 It is rich in antioxidants that protect the body from oxidative damage, preventing many diseases including cancer.
 It contains zinc which stimulates the function of the immune system.
 It also contains the globular plant proteins edestin (65%-67%) and albumin (33%-35%).
 The globular proteins play a major role in enzymatic functions in the blood plasma and contribute to antibody formation which makes them crucial for strong immune function.